Theresa May's Head Of Policy Is Leaving Downing Street

 Godfrey joined Number 10 as the head of the influential policy unit in July 2016, shortly after Theresa May became prime minister.
 His departure after less than a year will raise further alarm at the exodus of May's inner circle among a chaotic centre of government.

-Following the disastrous June election result for the Conservatives, Theresa May's joint chief of staff – and longtime key advisers – Fiona Hill and Nick Timothy resigned, while the Financial Times revealed last week that Godfrey's deputy at the policy unit Will Tanner was departing.
+Following the disastrous June election result for the Conservatives, Theresa May's joint chiefs of staff – and long-time key advisers – Fiona Hill and Nick Timothy resigned, while the Financial Times revealed last week that Godfrey's deputy at the policy unit Will Tanner was departing.

-When Theresa May announced her snap election, Number 10 director of communications Kate Perrior and prime minister's spokesperson Lizzie Loudon also announced their departures.
+When Theresa May announced her snap election, Number 10 director of communications Katie Perrior and the prime minister's spokesperson Lizzie Loudon also announced their departures.

+It was also reported yesterday that Number 10's head of government relations Chris Brannigan is departing.

 The flurry of departures mean virtually none of the top team brought into Number 10 by Theresa May just 11 months ago now remain.